adrianmrozo/ds/reports/project3.md

 Task 0
 ---------
-### Clean up & catch up
+### Clean-up & Catch-up

-As kindly provided by Arthur the last feedback sheet made us aware of a few points that weren't completed in their entirety within the setting of the last milestone.
+As kindly provided by Arthur, the last feedback sheet made us aware of a few points that weren't completed in their entirety within the setting of the last milestone.
 We want to solve the remains in this section.

 #### <u>PEP8 conformity
-Ludwig noticed that there were indeed several names set incordantly with PEP8.
+Ludwig noticed that there were indeed several names set  with PEP8.
 I quickly changed names like folder names with upper case initial letter to lower case letters (e.g. "Modules" -> "modules").

 More importantly there several script names and function names needed to be modified.
 Check several examples vicariously: